25 Is What Percent Of 5

 Real-World Applications

 Understanding percentages is crucial in numerous real-world contexts.
 In finance, percentages are used to calculate interest rates, investment returns, and loan payments.
-In retail, discounts and sales are expressed as percentages.
+Because of that, in retail, discounts and sales are expressed as percentages.
 In science, percentages are used to express concentrations of solutions and analyze experimental data.
-Moreover, understanding percentages is essential for interpreting statistical data, such as survey results and demographic information.
+Also worth noting, understanding percentages is essential for interpreting statistical data, such as survey results and demographic information.
 Whether you're figuring out a tip at a restaurant, comparing investment options, or analyzing scientific data, percentages provide a versatile tool for understanding and interpreting the world around you.

 Common Misconceptions